-Good Agricultural Practices (GAP) for production of fresh fruits and vegetables in the ASEAN Region agricultural inputs any incoming material (e.g. seeds, fertilizers, water, agricultural chemicals, plant support, etc.) used for the primary production of fresh fruits and vegetables agricultural worker any person that undertakes one or more of the following: cultivation, harvesting, and packing of fresh fruits and vegetables antimicrobial agents any substance of natural, synthetic or semi-synthetic origin which at low concentrations kills or inhibits the growth of microorganism but causes little or no host damage biological control the use of competing biologicals for the control of pests (such as insects, mites, plant pathogens and spoilage organisms).
+Association of Southeast Asian Nations (ASEAN).
+(2006).
+Good Agricultural Practices (GAP) for production of fresh fruits and vegetables in the ASEAN Region. https://org.doa.go.th/aseancrops/?wpfb_dl=4 agricultural inputs any incoming material (e.g., seeds, fertilizers, water, agricultural chemicals, plant support, etc.) used for the primary production of fresh fruits and vegetables agricultural worker any person that undertakes one or more of the following: cultivation, harvesting, and packing of fresh fruits and vegetables antimicrobial agents any substance of natural, synthetic or semi-synthetic origin which at low concentrations kills or inhibits the growth of microorganism but causes little or no host damage biological control use of competing biologicals for the control of pests (such as insects, mites, plant pathogens and spoilage organisms)

-3 Definitions
+3 Terms and Definitions

-For the purpose of this standard, the following terms shall apply:
+For the purpose of this standard, the following definitions shall apply:

-biopesticide

-a pesticide that is manufactured from biological sources

-biosolids

-sludge and other residue deposits obtained from sewage treatment plants and from treatments applied to urban and industrial wastes (food industry or other types of industries)
+Good Agricultural Practices (GAP) for Fruits and Vegetable Farming - Code of Practice biopesticide pesticide that is manufactured from biological sources biosolids sludge and other residue deposits obtained from sewage treatment plants and from treatments applied to urban and industrial wastes (food industry or other types of industries)